najiyavt/najiyavt/README.md

 ### Hi there 👋
 ### Welcome to Najiya's GitHub Profile! 👋

-### 🌱 I'm currently learning Express.js and NoSQL.
+### 🌱 I'm currently learning:
+Express.js and NoSQL.

 ### Get in Touch 📬

 Email : najiyavtibrahim@gmail.com

 LinkedIn : https://www.linkedin.com/in/najiya-vt-864736224/
 <!--
 **najiyavt/najiyavt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.